smartperson/3DS-FBI-Link/README.md

 * Support for multiple network connections
 * Auto-updating or update checking functionality
 * Auto-scrolling the status field; other UI improvements.
+* Create a Apple developer-signed version, so it's easier to launch.

 ## Credits
 * miltoncandelero for the clever idea on autodetecting 3DS consoles on the LAN, used in [Boop](https://github.com/miltoncandelero/Boop).